Doina

 I slumped down, leaning against the wall of a building.
 I had no clue where I was or how to escape the gray forest.
 Yet, I wasn’t worried; just as I was nodding off, someone touched my shoulder.
 For a split second, I was sure it was Tavică.
 I didn’t turn around, nor did I move.
 The day was breaking, and the hand on my shoulder grew insistent.
 It belonged to a woman leaning out from a window.
 She wanted to know what I was doing there and why I was sitting on the ground.
 At first, I didn’t see her clearly, then I turned to face her and froze: her eyes were like Tavică’s, incapable of deception or hatred.
 She also had a dark complexion, which gave her a southern look seldom seen in that city of white faces.
 We slipped into conversation naturally, as if we were family.
 I couldn’t tell her she reminded me of Tavică, but I already trusted her without realizing it; her familiar gaze became a source of reassurance.
 I briefly told her what had happened, stressing that my grandmother would arrive soon.
 I sincerely wished for that, even though I knew I’d write to her the next day, and the letter would take three or four days to arrive, and then she’d immediately send me a telegram and some money to the school address, which would take another day or two.
 Judging by how she looked at me, it was clear that this woman who resembled Tavică knew all the ins and outs of this kind of situation.

-I never said anything about the photos to my folks and didn’t dare take any more from my family’s spare copies.
+I never mentioned anything about the photos and didn’t dare take any more from my family’s spare copies.
 And that was a mistake.
 When they passed away, a stranger’s hand carelessly threw away whatever had remained, and it felt as though I had to start completely over, my history gone.
 But why would I need photos when they live on in my heart?

 Whenever I think about memories, I see the photo where Tavică’s head is missing, erased, perhaps out for a stroll, and not dissolved by the rain.
 I picture him floating among the apartment buildings, only to settle onto the figure of a woman in a kitchen on the edge of a socialist-era neighborhood.